bad.el boxing after dark for GNU Emacs

 ascii game showing the skyline of Toronto

-An animated ascii game with a puzzle to be solved.
-The skyline of Toronto in a new version of an old work.
+An animated ascii game!
+With very simple animations.
+And a puzzle to be solved.
+The skyline of Toronto, a new version of an old work.

 original ascii art: jgs